jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 # Introduction
 I mentor several Computer Science undergraduates attending the university where I received my Bachelor's degree in Computer Science almost 45 years ago.

-I keep getting the same questions: How do I get an internship?
+I keep getting the same questions: _How do I get an internship?
 How do I land my first job?
-What happens when I start?
+What happens when I start?_
 Addressing these career path questions will be the theme of my next series.
 One of the entries already exists, which I wrote about a year and a half ago with [Losing Your Job Stinks](https://jhumelsine.github.io/2024/08/11/jobsearch.html).

 This series focuses upon career advice.
-It won't be as technical.
+It won't be technical.
 It's based upon my own lived experiences.
 Since each person's journey is unique, my advice is not universal.
 Others will have their own opinions and advice, some of which may conflict with mine.